lowlypalace/gsoc-2022/readme.md

 By communicating with my mentors, we set up a few research questions that we were looking to answer:

 > ***Research Question 1**: What is the impact of label errors on a model performance?
 Can we implement an experiment that will enable us to quantify the impact?
-How do we ensure that our experiments are unbiased and reproducible?*
+How do we ensure that our experiments are stable and reproducible?*

 > ***Research Question 2**: Assuming that the label errors could be found, what would be the following steps to fix the errors?
 Can we find a way to prune or relabel noisy examples from a dataset automatically?
 Does it make sense to leave some examples but correct their labels?*